AT&T, Dish not in talks over DirecTV deal: source

 AT&T lost 778,000 premium TV subscribers, which includes DirecTV users in the second quarter, more than the 544,000 it lost in the prior quarter, and expects the video losses to continue in the current quarter.

-Shares of the wireless carrier rose 1.22% in after-market trading and those of Dish were up 1.77%.
-AT&T declined to comment, while Dish was not immediately available.
+Shares of the wireless carrier rose 1% in after-market trading and those of Dish were up 1.8%.
+AT&T and Dish declined to comment.

 Earlier this month, activist investor Elliott Management Corp disclosed a $3.2 billion stake in the company and listed businesses, including DirecTV, as possible sale candidates.